Robert Cabal

-Robert Cabal (April 7, 1917 – May 11, 2004) born Harold Ching or Harold Christopher McColgan was an American film and television actor whose work was featured in 46 films and television series from 1947 to 1967.
+Robert Cabal (April 7, 1917 – May 11, 2004), born Harold Ching or Harold Christopher McColgan, was an American film and television actor whose work was featured in 46 films and television series from 1947 to 1967.

 Cabal's unique facial features enabled him to play a wide range of ethnic types during his career.
-His longest recurring role was portraying Jesús Patines, the horse wrangler of the cattle drive in the CBS TV series Rawhide.
+His longest recurring role was "Hey Soos" Patines, the horse wrangler of the cattle drive in the CBS TV series Rawhide.

-Early life
+Personal life

-Born in Honolulu, Hawaii, in 1917 Cabal is said to be the first of Clement Hiram and Nina (née Medeiros) McColgan’s two sons.
-Cabal’s recorded parents were unmarried at the time of his birth and were 16 and 18 years old, respectively.
-Cabel's purported parents married in 1933, 16 years after his birth.
+Born in Honolulu, Hawaii, in 1917, Cabal is said to be the first of Clement Hiram and Nina (née Medeiros) McColgan's two sons.
+His recorded parents were unmarried at the time of his birth, and were 16 and 18 years old, respectively.
+Cabal's purported parents married in 1933, 16 years after his birth.
 However, Cabal's mother had married William N. F. Ching on March 8, 1916.
 Ching's 1917 World War I US draft registration lists "a four month old infant".
 The date aligns with Cabal's birthdate.
-Cabal is listed as three-year old "Harold Ching" in the 1920 US Census which also shows his parents "William" and "Nina Ching" as well as his brother "Grover".
+Cabal is listed as three-year old "Harold Ching" in the 1920 US Census, which also shows his parents "William" and "Nina Ching", as well as his brother "Grover".

-On July 3, 1935 Clement H. McColgan petitioned to adopt "Harold Christopher Ching, 18 (years old)" and "Grover Samuel Ching, 16 (years old)" and a petition to change the brothers' names was filed on on July 9, 1935.
+On July 3, 1935, Clement H. McColgan petitioned to adopt "Harold Christopher Ching, 18 (years old)" and "Grover Samuel Ching, 16 (years old)".
+A petition to change the brothers' names was filed on July 9, 1935.
 On July 25, 1935, Cabal's name was legally changed from "Harold C. Ching" to "Harold C. McColgan".

-On April 6, 1963 Cabal's mother signed a Territory of Hawaii Certificate of Live Birth stating Clement Hiram McColgan and Nina Medeiros were his parents.
+On April 6, 1963 Cabal's mother signed a Territory of Hawaii Certificate of Live Birth stating that Clement Hiram McColgan and Nina Medeiros were his parents.

-Education

 Cabal attended St. Louis College, a private, all-boys, Catholic high school in Honolulu, Hawaii.
 He graduated on June 17, 1935.
-The commencement was held in the M.M.
-Scott Auditorium at President William McKinley High School.